IFAS and IFAS-Research celebrate 30 years of cultural dialogue and creativity

 IFAS-Research, now under the tutelage of the French ministry and Foreign Affairs and the French national centre for scientific research, has played a particularly important role in advancing humanities and social sciences in Southern Africa, strengthening academic networks and providing resources for scholars working in, and on Southern Africa.

 To mark this milestone year, IFAS and IFAS-Research will host a series of events throughout 2025, including a celebratory event, and a commemorative video series produced by filmmaker Adam Heyns.
-Watch this space!
+Watch our anniversary video montage here.

 You might also like